The Close-Grip Bench Press Guide

 There are a few different ways to do the close-grip bench press:

-• Move your hands in a couple of inches from your regular bench press grip width.
-This will add a bit of variation into your bench press routine while still keeping the movement fairly similar.
+- Move your hands in a couple of inches from your regular bench press grip width.
+This will add a bit of variation to your bench press routine while still keeping the movement fairly similar.
 Is it a true close-grip bench press?
 Maybe not, especially if you typically bench quite wide.
-But it’s a good way to experiment with a closer grip and it can be a nice break for your shoulder joints.
+But it’s a good way to experiment with a closer grip, and it can be a nice break for your shoulder joints.

 Some people will recommend gripping the barbell even narrower than shoulder width, to the point where we can’t bring the barbell all the way down to our torsos anymore.
 We’d call that something else.
 Maybe a triceps press or a JM press.
 That can be a good lift for emphasizing the triceps, but it’s not what we’re talking about here.
 We’re talking about a bench press variation that’s done with a close grip, not a type of triceps extension.

 To do the close-grip bench press, set up for a regular bench press—feet planted firmly, a strong arch, shoulder blades down and back—but grip the barbell with a narrow grip.
 After doing some warm-up sets with a lighter weight, your body will intuitively find proper leverage.
-For instance, you’ll notice that the barbell needs to come down lower on your torso.
+For instance, you’ll notice that the barbell must come lower on your torso.

 What Muscles Does the Close-Grip Bench Press Work?